osecluna/dc-algolia-blog-demo-testnetlify/README.md

 This is an example blog that demonstrates how you can integrate Algolia Search indexes populated from published content in Dynamic Content.

+A requirement for running this demo application is that some content must have been published from DC and indexed within Algolia - this must have been modelled using the [Blog Accelerator content type](https://github.com/amplience/dc-accelerators-content-types/blob/master/blogpost.json).

 ## Installation

 Checkout this repo and install the dependencies via npm: